Believe it: Why trust may be the new driver of enterprise value has been saved

 As a part of the exercise, leaders should ensure that the decisions made consider both the opportunities and implications for either strengthening or eroding trust.
 Consider the four dimensions of human trust—physical, emotional, financial, and digital—as the lens through which to view how those decisions can affect stakeholders’ trust (Figure 1 in the PDF file).

 A company that does not actively build trusted relationships is likely exposed to risk.
 What follows are some of the strategies CFOs can utilise to help instill trust with three important stakeholder groups:

 Customers: Can I trust that the company will do right by me?

 - Demonstrate competence.
-Many consumers perceive an organization that fulfills its brand promise—defined as overall competence in the production and delivery of its offerings—as the most important factor in building trust.
+Many consumers perceive an organisation that fulfills its brand promise—defined as overall competence in the production and delivery of its offerings—as the most important factor in building trust.
 In the Deloitte Inc. survey of 1000 Canadian consumers, 84% judged quality as of highest importance, while 80% chose availability as their top priority.13

 - Exhibit ethics, honesty, and transparency.
-Consumers trust organizations similarly to how they trust people, valuing ethics and integrity above all.
+Consumers trust organisations similarly to how they trust people, valuing ethics and integrity above all.
 In the Deloitte Inc. survey, 81% of respondents stated that such qualities are important for building trust.